yazi-rs/yazi-rs.github.io/docs/configuration/yazi.md

 ## [input]

-You can customize the title and position of each `Input`.
+You can customize the title and position of each input.
 As for position, it consists of two parts: [Origin](#origin) and [Offset](#offset).

-The origin is the top-left corner of the `Input`, and the offset is the increment from this origin.
-Together, they determine the area of the `Input` on the screen.
+The origin is the top-left corner of the input, and the offset is the increment from this origin.
+Together, they determine the area of the input on the screen.

 ### Origin